thexsel/thexsel.github.io/index.md

 ---------
 ## What's up

+* 2019-04: NSF CAREER.
+The thesis is "secure by design" -- a trustworthy data plane at the cloud edge.
+* 2019-04: StreamBox-TZ: the 3rd sequel of StreamBox, will appear at ATC'19.
+It describes running stream analytics at the cloud edge secured by TrustZone.
+* 2019-04: Transkernel, my favorite among all kernel projects we've done so far, to appear at ATC'19.
 * 2018-12: A data store designed for retrospective analytics over large videos.
 Check out our paper at Eurosys'19.
 * 2018-11: Proper use of high banwidth memory can speed up stream analytics by 7x.
 Check out our paper at ASPLOS'19.
 * 2018-02: Programs should learn their power consumption _in the right way_.
 Check out our paper at Eurosys'18.